Faywyn/llama-copilot.nvim/README.md

 ```

 > [!IMPORTANT]\
-> There might be problems caused by invalid characters (tabs, quotes, ...)
+> There might be problems caused by invalid characters (tabs, quotes, ...).
+If you want to edit the [code](https://github.com/Faywyn/llama-copilot.nvim/blob/274a8f747799b4ac94919dbcb92a42626cad8f8b/lua/llama-copilot.lua#L85)

 ## Requirement
 Need [ollama](https://ollama.com/) and any llm model.